top of page

 Night of the Hunter, a Southern Gothic Grotesquerie

-The plot of Night of the Hunter is simple enough and identical in film and novel.
-Ben Harper (Peter Yates), robs a bank, shooting one of the tellers dead.
-He returns home and has just enough time to hide the bankroll of $10, 000 in the belly of his daughter Pearl’s (Sally Jane Bruce) doll, ‘Miss Jenny’, swearing her and her older brother John (Billy Chapin) to secrecy before being arrested.
-As he awaits execution, he is joined in his cell by Harry Powell (Robert Mitchum), sentenced to 30 days for driving a stolen car, although he is in reality an undetected serial killer of widows (who he met through lonely hearts columns).
+The plot of Night of the Hunter is simple enough and identical in the film and David Grubb's Pulitzer Prize winning source novel.
+Ben Harper (Peter Yates) robs a bank, shooting one of the tellers dead.
+He returns home and has just enough time to hide the bankroll of $10, 000 in the belly of his daughter Pearl’s (Sally Jane Bruce) doll, ‘Miss Jenny’, swearing her and her older brother John (Billy Chapin) to secrecy before he's arrested.

-Powell, a bogus preacher but genuine religious maniac and psychopath, who has ‘love ‘and ‘hate’ tattooed on his left and right hands respectively, tries to wheedle the whereabouts of the money from Harper before his execution, but to no avail.
-On his release, Powell goes to Harper’s small West Virginia hometown, Cresap’s Landing, to preach, and seduce his widow, Willa (Shelley Winters).
-They marry, but on the wedding night, instead of dancing the newlywed’s bed spring jig she was expecting, Willa is subjected to a dementedly misogynist, flesh-hating sermon, and the union remains unconsummated.
+Powell tries to wheedle the whereabouts of the money from Harper before his execution, but to no avail.
+On his release, he goes to Harper’s small West Virginia hometown, Cresap’s Landing, to preach, and seduce Harper's widow, Willa (Shelley Winters).
+They marry, but on the wedding night, instead of dancing the newlyweds' bed spring jig she was expecting, Willa is subjected to a dementedly misogynist, flesh-hating sermon, and the union remains unconsummated.
 John blurts out that the children know the whereabouts of the money, and one night Willa returns home from her work at a café and overhears Powell aggressively trying to get the information out of Pearl.
 That night, he slits Willa’s throat and dumps the body at the wheel of her his Model T in the river, telling the townsfolk that she has run away.
-The children flee downriver on their father’s skiff and wash up at the riverside smallholding of Rachel Cooper (Lillian Gish), a widow who takes in orphans and runaways, bringing them up as her own.
-Powell tracks them down but is chased off by ‘Miz Cooper’ with a shotgun.
-He returns that night, and she shoots him in the shoulder.
-He retreats to the barn, is arrested, and narrowly escapes being lynched whilst in custody.

 Night of the Hunter's expressionist bedroom scene